arveds/Send-O365MailMessage/README.md

  -From        -> From email adress. (optional) defaults to UserName from PSCredential Object
  -Priority    -> one of "Low", "High", "Normal" [string]. (optional) defaults to "Normal"
  -InlineAttachment -> Hashtable like `@{image1 = "C:\myimage.png"}` The name can be referenced in the html body to inline the file like `<img src="cid:image1">`.

+ no longer working due to Microsofts SMTP switch off:
+ -SendWithSMTP -> change the sending from GraphAPI to SMTP w/ OAUTH (optional)
  -Port        -> SMTP Port (optional). defaults to 587
- -SendWithSMTP -> change the sending from GraphAPI to SMTP w/ OAUTH (optional)